DerpFest-AOSP/.github/profile/README.md

 We currently support Android 15, with the latest security patches from Google.
 Status: November 2024

 Besides we kinda lowkey support Android 14 as well, with the backported latest security patches from Google.
-Status: October 2024
+Status: November 2024

 And the same applies to Android 13, with the backported latest security patches from Google.
-Status: October 2024
+Status: November 2024

 ### Maybe what you need